Today, I’d like to take a few minutes and talk to you about the Amway Eagle qualification, and my experience achieving it.

 That was at the peak of my Amway business.
 Sadly, my business collapsed and people ended up leaving the business as quickly as I could recruit them.

 I think the Amway Eagle qualification is a good idea, because it’s a good blueprint for success.
 Having six legs earning a check with five of those legs plugged into the system is a good thing.
 It means your team is positioned to grow.
 Of course, it’s not a guarantee for success, but it’s a good start.

 Looking back, I’m proud of my achievements with Amway, but knowing what I know now, I would have done things a little bit differently.
 Hopefully, you can learn from my mistakes.

 A Better Option Than Eagle

 In conclusion, these are my thoughts on the Amway Eagle qualification.
 Going Eagle is a good start for building a long-term successful Amway business, but don’t be so obsessed about it that you lose track of the big picture.
 Ultimately, you get paid to create volume.
-As long as you are making sales and generating volume in your team, you are on track.
+As long as you are making sales and generating volume in your team, you are on the right track.

 What are your thoughts?
 Were you ever an Amway Eagle?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.
+Have a great day.